caro28/chiron/README.md

 # Chiron
 Chiron is a tool for aligning pre-modern and literary texts with translations in multiple languages.

+## LOCAL TEST
+This is the local test.

 ## Pipeline models
 1. LaBSE, Feng et al. (2020)
 * For embedding sentences